aniabaishvili/single-page-design-portfolio/README.md

 * View the optimal layout for the site depending on their device's screen size
 * See hover states for all interactive elements on the page
 * Navigate the slider using either their mouse/trackpad or keyboard

+## Built with

+* Semantic HTML5 markup
+* CSS custom properties
+* Flexbox
+* CSS Grid
+* Mobile-first workflow

+## What I learned

+I focused on working with grids and it turned out easier that I would've excepted.
+I worked with min and max width/height properties and upped up my responsive CSS skills.